Yokohama Kaidashi Kikou: Influences and themes

-Flying and flight recurs through the series.
+Flying and flight recur through the series.
 Alpha herself has repeated visions of flying.
 Planes that appear include Nai's airplane, the always-flying Taapon, and the model airplane engine that Alpha finds but never flies.
 The A7 series of robots is named after a Japanese World War II warplane Mitsubishi A7M that never saw production, and the character Saetta's name may be inspired by an Italian World War II warplane built by Aeronautica Macchi.
 Takahiro leaves ("flies away") to work for Nai.
 Ayase's kamas is a kind of flying fish.
 In the postscript episode, the unnamed character travels by glider.

 The series contains elements of Chinese culture and mythology.
 Alpha's gekkin guitar is of Chinese origin, and the Taapon aircraft is named after the mythological bird Peng (taapon is the Japanese transliteration of da peng).

 Some character names appear in the geography of the Yokohama area.
 For example, there is a bus stop named Koumi'ishi to the south of Hayama, and Atsugi airfield, where Alpha meets Nai, is located in Ayase.
 There is a place called Maruko in Yokohama where Maruko's gallery is supposed to be.